sdmp/sdmp.github.io/article/introduction/index.md

 A user authorizes a node to publish content on the users behalf, or the user authorizes a node to host other content on the users behalf.

-For example, I would authorize the node application installed on my laptop to publish content, thus allowing me to not need my master key pair to be installed on the laptop, which is a security concern.
+For example, a person would authorize the node application installed on their laptop to publish content, thus the master key pair does not need to be installed on the laptop, which is a security concern.

-Alternately, I could authorize a node application installed on a remote server to only host content, which would be encrypted in such a way that the host node could not read the content.
-This would allow an always-on server to speed up synchronization, much like an IMAP server.
+Alternately, a person could authorize a node application installed on a remote server to only host content, which would be encrypted in such a way that the host node could not read the content.
+This would allow an always-on server to speed up synchronization, much like an IMAP server or XMPP server.

 ## Node Behaviour